opentelekomcloud-docs-swiss/cloud-backup-recovery/umn/source/policy_management/removing_a_policy_from_a_vault.rst

    .. note::

-      -  If a policy is removed when a backup task is being executed for a resource in the vault, the backup task will continue and backups will be generated.
+      -  You can remove a policy from a vault when the vault resources are being backed up.
+In this case, backup tasks will continue, and backups will be generated.
       -  After a policy is removed, backups retained by **Time period** will expire based on the retention rule, but backups retained by **Backup quantity** will not.
 You need manually delete unwanted backups.

 #.
 Click **Yes**.